Ameek94/BOBE/docs/source/examples/cosmology.rst

 Expected Runtime
 ~~~~~~~~~~~~~~~~~~~

-For the Planck lite likelihood (each evaluation ~0.5-1 second):

-- ~2-5 minutes for ~120 evaluations

-Note: Actual likelihood evaluation and total runtime may vary according to your hardware specifications.
+For the Planck lite likelihood (each evaluation ~0.5-1 second), this run should take around 2-5 minutes.
+Note: total runtime may vary according to your hardware specifications.

 Running with MPI
 ~~~~~~~~~~~~~~~~~~~